Iran's 'Unforgivable Mistake' Downing Jet Elicits Furor At Home And Abroad

 Tehran: University students chanting “Soleimani is a murderer.
 His leader, Ali Khamenei is also a murderer.”
 Protest by thousands of Iranians in Tehran burst the propaganda balloon of the regime regarding Qassem Soleimani’s elimination. #Iran #IranPlaneCrash Via #MEK network. pic.twitter.com/n0hmasMSgj— Shahin Gobadi (@gobadi) January 11, 2020

-Still other images depicted security forces attempting to disperse the throng by firing canisters of teargas and manhandling demonstrators.
+Other images depicted security forces attempting to disperse the throng by firing canisters of tear gas and manhandling demonstrators.

 And here comes the tear gas-> #Tehran, #Iran, #UkranianPlaneCrash #IranPlaneCrash pic.twitter.com/8ka3USC04l— Bahman Kalbasi (@BahmanKalbasi) January 11, 2020

-"Why should I vote for this regime.
+"Why should I vote for this regime?
 I don't trust them at all," one protester told Reuters.
 "They lied to us about the plane crash.
 Why should I trust them when they don't trust people enough to tell the truth?"

 Iran newspaper, the official daily publication of the government of Iran, also released a cover story listing the names of the victims and featuring, in bold white lettering, the word "Unforgivable."